ggkiokas/ParallelBehaveAllureFlow/README.md

 # ParallelBehaveAllureFlow
 ## Description
 ParallelBehaveAllureFlow: A GitHub Actions workflow for parallel execution of Behave tests with efficient Allure report generation, streamlining and accelerating BDD testing in CI/CD pipelines.
-It integrates a retry mechanism within the behave_test_runner.py script, offering default retries up to 3 times, enhancing test reliability and reducing false negatives.
+It integrates a retry mechanism within the behave_test_runner.py script, offering default retries up to n times, enhancing test reliability and reducing false negatives.
 Supported Browser at the moment: Chrome

 ## Usage of workflow